craftcms/commerce-sagepay/README.md

 To add a Sage Pay payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to either “Sage Pay Direct” or “Sage Pay Server”.

-> **Tip:** Sage Pay vendor and referrer id gateway settings can be set to environment variables.
+> **Tip:** The Vendor and Referrer ID gateway settings can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.

 ### Disabling CSRF for webhooks.